LIDA-Data-Analytics-Team/laser-activity/README.md

 Azure Function App used to run Python scripts that insert LASER usage costs into SQL Database.

-Scheduled to run once every a day at 0700.
+Scheduled to run once every a day, each function executing 10 minutes after the last starting at 0700.

 ## What it does

 There are several functions within the function app, each responsible for fetching specific activity data and populating a database.

+Each function consists of an \_\__init\_\__ file that kicks off methods contained in a file named after the function in the same folder, as well as a shared helper file _SQL_\__stuff.py_.

 SubscriptionId, SQL Server & Database are all hard coded rather than parameterised.
 This was a design choice made because we'll only be using this to collect activity data from LASER into Prism.

 - [LASER Costs](#laser-costs) : costs accrued by each resource in LASER
 - [LASER Resources](#laser-resources) : Resource Groups and Resources, along with useful tags for each
 - [LASER VMs](#laser-vms) : VM sizes and Start/Stop event times, along with who initiated them
-- LASER Users
+- [LASER Users](#laser-users) : Azure AD groups and their memberships
 - LASER Budgets

 ### LASER Costs